Email or username:

 @project1enigma Yeah it's not only Gargron.
 But since such a sizeable portion of the Fedi (by user numbers) is Mastodon, and Mastodon is run overwhelmingly by Gargron's will, it is very much to do with Gargron. @Ooze @Felipe_B

-project always tired
+always tired (moved to chaos)

 @tokyo_0 @Ooze @Felipe_B Gargron has no influence on the moderation policy of say this server here (wandering dot shop, running vanilla Mastodon), for example.